 Important Additional Privacy Information for California Residents

-Under the California Consumer Privacy Act (“CCPA”), we are required to notify residents about the personal information that we collect about them, whether online or offline, and how we handle their personal information.
+Under the California Consumer Privacy Act (“CCPA”), we are required to notify residents about the personal information that we collect about them, whether online or offline and how we handle their personal information.

 Except for the Right to Opt-Out and the Right of Non-Discrimination, this section does not apply to California residents with whom we communicate in the context of our business relationship (e.g., when we are providing a product or service to our customers).
-This section also does not apply to personal information we collect about job applicants, employees, or independent contractors with us.
+This section also does not apply to the personal information we collect about job applicants, employees, or independent contractors with us.

-Categories of Personal Information that We Collect, Disclose, and Sell.
-As stated above, we collect the following categories of personal information about you, much of which is collected in our capacity as a service provider to a business: name, contact information, and other identifiers; customer records/purchase history; usage data; audio data (e.g., if you call our call center, we may record the conversation); and professional or employment related information.
-With the exception of audio information, we disclose this information to service providers for business purposes, such as to assist us with maintaining our Websites and the portals available through our Websites; to assist us with advertising and to determine the success of our advertising campaigns; for research and analytics purposes; for maintaining the security of our services, such as detecting security incidents; debugging and repairing our Websites; and as otherwise described in the section Our Disclosure of Your Information.
+Categories of Personal Information that We Collect, Disclose and Sell.
+As stated above, we collect the following categories of personal information about you, much of which is collected in our capacity as a service provider to a business: name, contact information, and other identifiers; customer records/purchase history; usage data; audio data (e.g., if you call our call center, we may record the conversation); and professional or employment-related information.
+With the exception of audio information, we disclose this information to service providers for business purposes, such as to assist us with maintaining our Websites and the portals available through our Websites; to assist us with advertising, and to determine the success of our advertising campaigns; for research and analytics purposes; for maintaining the security of our services, such as detecting security incidents; debugging and repairing our Websites; and as otherwise described in the section Our Disclosure of Your Information.
 We also may disclose any of the information that we collect about you to law enforcement, advisors, and other entities where necessary to protect our rights and interests and the rights and interests of other persons, as described above.
-Although we do not monetize your information (e.g., we do not sell customer lists to other entities), we do make available your information in the following circumstances, which could be deemed to be a sale under CCPA: online advertising and analytics providers, e.g., we may permit such providers to place a cookie, tag, or other tracking tool on our Websites to assist us with our own advertising.
+Although we do not monetize your information (e.g., we do not sell customer lists to other entities), we do make available your information in the following circumstances, which could be deemed to be a sale under CCPA: online advertising and analytics providers, e.g., we may permit such providers to place a cookie, tag, or another tracking tool on our Websites to assist us with our own advertising.
 These providers also may use your information to assist other companies with advertising as well.

 Notice at Collection.
 Under the CCPA, you have the right to be notified about the categories of personal information that we collect about you; if we collect additional information beyond what is described in this Policy, then we will provide an updated Policy or separate notice, as applicable.